pathminder/pathminder.github.io/_races/halflings.md

 **Fleet of Foot:** Some halflings are quicker than their kin but less cautious.
 Halflings with this racial trait move at normal speed and have a base speed of 30 feet.
 This racial trait replaces slow speed and sure-footed.

 **Ingratiating:** Halflings often survive at the whims of larger, more aggressive races.
 Because of this, they go out of their way to make themselves more useful, or at least entertaining, to larger folk.
-Halflings with this racial trait gain a +2 bonus on skill checks for a single Perform skill of their choice, and Perform is always a class skill for them.
-They also gain a +2 bonus on Craft and Profession checks.
+Halflings with this racial trait gain a +2 bonus on skill checks for a single [Perform](/skills/perform/) skill of their choice, and [Perform](/skills/perform/) is always a class skill for them.
+They also gain a +2 bonus on [Craft](/skills/craft/) and [Profession](/skills/profession/) checks.
 This racial trait replaces keen senses and sure-footed.

 **Low Blow:** Some halflings train extensively in the art of attacking larger creatures.
 Halflings with this racial trait gain a +1 bonus on critical confirmation rolls against opponents larger than themselves.
 This racial trait replaces keen senses.

 **Outrider:** Some halflings specialize in mounted combat.
-Halflings with this racial trait gain a +2 bonus on Handle Animal and Ride checks.
+Halflings with this racial trait gain a +2 bonus on [Handle Animal](/skills/handle-animal/) and [Ride](/skills/ride/) checks.
 This racial trait replaces sure-footed.

 **Polyglot:** Some halflings, especially those who spend a lot of time traveling, develop a talent for learning new languages.
 These halflings gain a +2 racial bonus on Linguistics checks, and it is always a class skill for them.
 Halflings with this racial trait also begin play with the ability to speak Common, Halfling, and any one other language of their choice (except for secret languages, such as Druidic) in addition to bonus languages due to high Intelligence.
 They still gain the normal list of halfling bonus languages.
 This racial trait replaces keen senses and alters the halfling language racial trait.

 **Practicality:** Halflings value hard work and common sense.
-Halflings with this racial trait gain a +2 bonus on any one Craft or Profession skill, as well as on Sense Motive checks and saves against illusions.
+Halflings with this racial trait gain a +2 bonus on any one [Craft](/skills/craft/) or [Profession](/skills/profession/) skill, as well as on Sense Motive checks and saves against illusions.
 This racial trait replaces fearless and sure-footed.

-**Shiftless:** Halflings have a reputation for larceny and guile—and sometimes it's well deserved.
-Halflings with this racial trait gain a +2 racial bonus on Bluff and Sleight of Hand checks, and Sleight of Hand is always a class skill for them.
+**Shiftless:** Halflings have a reputation for larceny and guile---and sometimes it's well deserved.
+Halflings with this racial trait gain a +2 racial bonus on [Bluff](/skills/bluff/) and Sleight of Hand checks, and Sleight of Hand is always a class skill for them.
 This racial trait replaces sure-footed.

 **Swift as Shadows:** Halflings possess incredible stealth even while moving through obstructed areas.
-Halflings with this racial trait reduce the penalty for using Stealth while moving by 5, and reduce the Stealth check penalty for sniping by 10.
+Halflings with this racial trait reduce the penalty for using [Stealth](/skills/stealth/) while moving by 5, and reduce the [Stealth](/skills/stealth/) check penalty for sniping by 10.
 This racial trait replaces sure-footed.

 **Underfoot:** Halflings must train hard to effectively fight bigger opponents.
 Halflings with this racial trait gain a +1 dodge bonus to AC against foes larger than themselves and a +1 bonus on Reflex saving throws to avoid trample attacks.
 This racial trait replaces halfling luck.

 **Wanderlust:** Halflings love travel and maps.
-Halflings with this racial trait receive a +2 bonus on Knowledge (geography) and Survival checks.
+Halflings with this racial trait receive a +2 bonus on [Knowledge (geography)](/skills/knowledge-geography/) and Survival checks.
 When casting spells or using abilities that provide or enhance movement, halflings treat their caster level as +1 higher than normal.
 This racial trait replaces fearless and halfling luck.

 **Warslinger:** Halflings are experts at the use of the sling.
 Halflings with this racial trait can reload a sling as a free action.
 Reloading a sling still requires two hands and provokes attacks of opportunity.
 This racial trait replaces sure-footed.